flashwing-04/showtime-website-project-archive/content/ws22/master/m3-bempsy-buddy/features.md

 {{</gallery>}}

 {{<section title="🙋 Making contact">}}
 A matching score displays the similarity, but users can still contact any person they like to.
 By having access to users profiles to get more information like motivation or experience, a user seeking support can decide for a **contact request at any time** with adding a **personal message** to it.
-Unfortunately not all buddies have the capacity to assist a user, which is why they can decline requests with a personal message too.
+Unfortunately, not all buddies have the capacity to assist a user, which is why they can decline requests with a personal message too.
 {{</section>}}

 {{<gallery>}}